abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 take full advantage of this situation because this life is short, and we don’t know exactly where we’re going to end up the next time around.
-We keep the momentum going by cultivating the wholesome and skillful qualities we want to bring with us so these qualities carry on into the future in case we don’t finish our work in this lifetime.
+We keep the momentum going by cultivating the wholesome and skillful qualities we want to bring with us.
+These qualities carry on into the future in case we don’t finish our work in this lifetime.

 All of the wholesome intentions we cultivate now will condition what happens for us the next time around and, most importantly, will condition the quality of our lives right here and right now.
-We are working on letting go of unskillful tendencies, the aversion, greed, self-interest, and selfishness and cultivating qualities of virtue and generosity, to make a commitment to ending the cycle of suffering.
+We are working on letting go of unskillful tendencies, the aversion, greed, self-interest, and selfishness, and cultivating qualities of virtue and generosity, to make a commitment to ending the cycle of suffering.
 That’s how we can increase the potential of being in association with like-minded people in lifetimes to come.
 This is the meaning of true